ggonnella/textformats/manuals/C_API.md

 the Nim Garbage Collector using the function
 `void tf_delete_definition(DatatypeDefinition* dd)`.

-A verbose textual description of the content of the definition is obtained using `char* tf_describe(DatatypeDefinition* dd)`.
+A verbose description of the content of the definition is obtained using `char* tf_describe(DatatypeDefinition* dd)`.

 ## Decoding the string representation of data